Knot Mosaics with Corner Connection Tiles: Knot Mosaics for Prime Knots

 \begin{theorem} The only knot with corner connection mosaic number 3 is the trefoil knot, $\mcc(3_1)=3$, and the corner connection tile number of the trefoil knot is $\tcc(3_1)=8$. \end{theorem}

 \begin{proof} We simply populate the layouts of Figure \ref{fig:3mosaic-layouts} with double-arc tiles and at least three crossing tiles.
 Note that using four crossing tiles in the first layout will result in a link.
 After eliminating links, kinks, and other inefficiencies, there are only two nontrivial possibilities, shown in Figure \ref{fig:3mosaic-knots}.
 Both of these depict the trefoil knot.
 We also see that there is no way to obtain the figure-8 knot $4_1$ (or any other knot with larger crossing number) on a 3-mosaic.
 We now know the corner connection mosaic number of the trefoil knot, and the corner connection tile number is no more than 8.
-Because of the next theorem, we conclude that $\tcc(3_1)=8$. \end{proof}
+Because of Theorem \ref{lemma:minimal-nonblank-tiles}, we know that we cannot use fewer non-blank tiles on a larger mosaic, and we are able to conclude that $\tcc(3_1)=8$. \end{proof}

 Now we examine 4-mosaics and determine the possible layouts for a space-efficient 4-mosaic depicting a prime knot, excluding those that fit on a smaller mosaic.

 \begin{theorem} If we have a space-efficient 4-mosaic of a prime knot for which either every column or every row is occupied, then the only possible layouts (up to symmetry) are those given in Figure \ref{fig:4mosaic-layouts}.
 The number of non-blank tiles in each of these is 10, 11, 12, 12, 13, 13, and 14, respectively.